mac-comp127/painter/README.md

 You know you want to, right?
 Of course you do.
 Be inventive!
 Have fun!

-Please Note: Your new creations cannot just be a new shape!
+Rules for full credit:

+- You must create at least one new brush.
+(We’d be delighted if you create more!)
+- Your new creation cannot just be a minor modification of an existing brush.
+For example, merely making a `SquareBrush` that is just like `CircleBursh` except with a rectangle will **not** receive full credit.

+Not sure where to start, or what’s enough?
+Here are a few ideas:

+- A brush that stamps an image on the canvas
+- A brush that draws a cool shape of your own invention
+- A brush that draws a continuously rotating shape
+- A brush that draws spikes coming out from the mouse in random directions
+- A brush that makes a splatter pattern by drawing dots of random size offset from the mouse’s location by a random distance

+Try one of those ideas, or invent your own!

 As usual, test well, make sure it works properly, and **enjoy your excellent work** by creating some MORE AWESOME art!
 Then ✅ commit and push.

 ## Step 10: Revisiting your class diagram!

 Remember wayyyyyy at the beginning of this assignment, you were asked to create an initial diagram of the class structure and its relationships?
-Well, your final task (woohoo!) will be to draw an updated diagram with the new class structure and relationships that now appear.
-Sam style as the first one.
-Now review the new relationships and update your diagram accordingly!
+Well, your final task (woohoo!) will be to draw an updated diagram with the new class structure and relationships.

+Draw a diagram in the same style as the first one, now showing _all_ of the classes and interfaces in the `painter` package.

 Again, upload your second diagram via Moodle submission dropbox for the Painter Homework assignment.

-To distinguish your prior diagram and your updated one, use a similar naming convention (where now we use v2 for version 2): yourlastname-hw3-sectionXX-diagram-v2.file-extension
+To distinguish your prior diagram and your updated one, use a similar naming convention (where now we use v2 for version 2): `yourlastname-hw3-sectionXX-diagram-v2.file-extension`

-Now, you should have **two** diagram file submissions on Moodle along with your pushed code.
-CONGRATULATIONS!
+Now, you should have **two** diagram file submissions on Moodle, along with your code pushed to GitHub.
+If you have done all these things, CONGRATULATIONS!